 1. For every 50 children at least one adult is present who holds at least a current first aid qualification gained from a trainer employed by a registered education organisation granted consent to assess first aid unit standards by the New Zealand Qualifications Authority.
 Or the adult may be doctor or nurse with a current practising certificate or a qualified paramedic.

-2. Copies are kept of current first aid or medical practising certificates (a refresher course must be undertaken every two years to maintain the certificate as current).
+2. Copies are kept of current first aid or medical practising certificates (a refresher first aid course must be undertaken every two years to maintain the certificate as current).

-3. The first aid qualified adult administers or supervises administering first aid to an injured child.
+3. The first aid qualified adult is the adult who must administer the first aid to an injured child or supervise the administering of first aid to an injured child.

 4. All practicable steps are taken to get immediate medical assistance for a child who is seriously injured or becomes seriously ill and to notify a parent of what has happened.

 5. The Ministry of Education must be notified of a serious injury or illness or incident involving a child while at the service that is required to be notified to a specified agency e.g. the New Zealand Police; the Ministry of Health; Child, Youth and Family; WorkSafe New Zealand; and the Teaching Council.
 Documentation required by the Ministry of Education is a copy of the notification sent to the specified agency.

 6. A child’s medical practitioner or medical centre is consulted if practicable.

 - Evidence that the parents have been notified/informed.